Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 ## Enable Web Application Routing add-on for AKS

-As we enable the Web Application Routing add-on, we'll also pass in the Azure DNS Zone resource id so that DNS zone entries can be automatically created as you deploy Ingress manifests.
+As we enable the Web Application Routing add-on, we'll also pass in the Azure DNS Zone resource id which triggers the installation of the [`external-dns` controller](https://learn.microsoft.com/azure/aks/web-app-routing?WT.mc_id=containers-84290-pauyu&tabs=without-osm#web-application-routing-add-on-overview:~:text=external%2Ddns%20controller%3A%20Watches%20for%20Kubernetes%20Ingress%20resources%20and%20creates%20DNS%20A%20records%20in%20the%20cluster%2Dspecific%20DNS%20zone.%20Note%20that%20this%20is%20only%20deployed%20when%20you%20pass%20in%20the%20%2D%2Ddns%2Dzone%2Dresource%2Did%20argument.) in your Kubernetes cluster.
+This controller will be able to write Azure DNS zone entries on your behalf as you deploy Ingress manifests.

 ```bash
 AKS_NAME=$(az resource list \